LudvigOlsen/cvms/README.md

 ## Installation:

-You need to manually install the package splitters (which will be renamed in the near future).
+You need to manually install the package groupdata2 (which will be renamed in the near future).

-Run these lines to install cvms and splitters:
+Run these lines to install cvms and groupdata2:

 install.packages("devtools")
-devtools::install_github("LudvigOlsen/R-splitters")
+devtools::install_github("LudvigOlsen/groupdata2")
 devtools::install_github("LudvigOlsen/R-cross_validate")

 ## News:
-* Implemented splitters::fold() for creating balanced folds
+* Implemented groupdata2::fold() for creating balanced folds
 * Replaced main for loop with llply for speed